Third Annual Conference on Public Policy Studies «Public Policy and Civil Society»Print

-Faculty of international relations and political studies NWIM RANEPA announces the Second Annual Conference on Public Policy Studies «Glocal pressures, democratic practices, vested interests», which will take place on 26-27 April 2019 in St Petersburg, Russia.
+Faculty of International Relations and Politics NWIM RANEPA announces the Third Annual Conference on Public Policy Studies «Public Policy and Civil Society», which will take place on 24-25 April 2020 in St Petersburg, Russia.
 Working languages: English, Russian.

 There is no participation fee.